Tata Motors delivers 25 hybrid electric buses to MMRDA

 The buses comply with all UBS-II (urban bus specifications), AIS 052 (automotive industry standards) and CMVR (central motor vehicle rules), it added.

-Buses were formally handed over to the Mumbai Metropolitan Region Development Authority (MMRDA) by Maharashtra chief minister Devendra Fadnavis in the presence of Union heavy industries minister Anant Geete today.
+Buses were formally handed over to the MMRDA by Maharashtra chief minister Devendra Fadnavis in the presence of Union heavy industries minister Anant Geete today.

 Girish Wagh, president, commercial vehicles business at Tata Motors said these buses, powered by BS-IV engines, are the first series of the hybrid electric architecture buses and are a testimony to the company's technological prowess.